 Chief Technical Officer

-Dr Robert Leese was appointed as Chief Technical Officer in May 2017, and was previously Chief Executive of the Smith Institute and a member of its Council since 1999.
+Dr Robert Leese was appointed as Chief Technical Officer in May 2017, and was previously Chief Executive of the Smith Institute and a member of its Board of Directors since 1999.

 He previously held Research Fellowships at the Universities of Oxford and Cambridge, and a visiting position at Brown University.

 Robert holds a PhD in mathematical physics from the University of Durham and has been a Fellow of St Catherine’s College, Oxford, since 1993.
 He is also a Fellow of the Institute of Mathematics and its Applications and a member of the Peer Review College of the Engineering and Physical Sciences Research Council.

 Robert and and colleagues have published a paper on the use of mathematical optimisation tools in spectrum management to quantitatively evaluate the consequences of spectrum policies through scenario analysis: Unlocking the value of spectrum using optimization tools.

 David Miller supports the Director in the financial management of the Institute and was appointed to The Board in May 2014.

 He is a Chartered Accountant with extensive experience in the smaller business sector and expanding operations.
 David qualified with Ernst & Young and then moved to Gillette, rising to Finance Controller in one of the UK divisions.
 He then gained sales, marketing and finance experience in the manufacturing sector in the USA before joining a Management buy-in buy-out team.